-Business letters in the United States, use four common letter formats.
-Variations differ for other countries such as the date is composed in another style.
-All proper business letter formats are acceptable, but the block is more common.
+Business letters in the U.S. can actually follow one of four common letter formats.
+All four formats are acceptable, but block is the most common.

-Block Letter Format: The common block letter format is formatted with all of your text flush with the left margin.
-Paragraphs are doubled spaced and all line text single spaced.
-The margins are a standard word processor setting of one inch. (see the image of Block Letter Format).
+Block Letter Format: The common block letter format has all of the text flush with the left margin.
+Paragraphs are doubled spaced, and all lines of text are single spaced.
+The margins are a standard word processor setting of one inch.

-Alternative Block Letter Format: The alternative block letter format moves the return address, date, closing, name, title and signature to the left side of the page.
+Alternative Block Letter Format: The alternative block letter format moves the return address, date, closing, signature, name, and title to the right side of the page.

-Simplified Letter Format: This format takes the same properties of the block letter with one exception, the greeting or salutation is eliminated.
-It is a helpful format when you don’t know the recipient’s gender is male or female, or Mrs. or Miss.
+Simplified Letter Format: This format takes the same properties of the block letter with one exception: the greeting or salutation is eliminated.
+It is a helpful format when you don’t know whether the recipient’s gender is male or female.

 Sections of a Business Letter

-- Return Address: If you have company letterhead you can skip this section.
+- Return Address: If you have company letterhead, you can skip this section.
 Include your full business address and correct legal business name.
-You can also include your email address or phone number if needed by your recipient.
+You may also include your email address or phone number.

-- Date: Follow the month, day, year format.
+- Date: Follow the month-day-year format (as opposed to the day-month-year format that prevails in Europe).
 Make your date current to the actual mailing date of the letter.

-- Recipient’s Name & Address: Include the full name and address of the contact you are sending the letter to.
-The person’s title can be added along with the phone number if needed.
+- Recipient’s Name and Address: Include the full name and address of the person you are sending the letter to.
+The recipient’s title can be added as well.

-- Subject: Clearly stating the subject of the letter helps you, recipient, quickly know the context of what your letter is about.
+- Subject: Clearly stating the subject of the letter helps your recipient quickly determine the context of the letter.

-- Body: Your letter body should start with a general introduction of who you are and the letter purpose.
-Include specific paragraphs outline the issue or problem.
-Close the body with a call to action.
-Every business letter should be short and concise taking into account of your reader’s limited time.
+- Body: Your letter body should start with a general introduction of who you are and the letter's purpose.
+Further paragraphs will provide details related to the letter's purpose.
+Close the body with a call to action: a sentence encouraging the recipient to do what you want them to do.
+Every business letter should be concise, taking into account your reader’s limited time.

-- Closing: Here you can choose any formal format such as “Best Regards” or “Sincerely.”
+- Closing: Here you can choose any formal options such as “Best Regards,” or “Sincerely,”.